sheynkman-lab/Mohi_MDS_LRP/log.md

 cd /project/sheynkman/projects/Mohi_MDS_LRP
 ```
 ## 1 - Run Isoseq
 It looks like I will need to run isoseq3 on each sample then demultiplex (or actually mutliplex?) the samples before moving on to SQANTI.
-The roadmap for this is in `/projects/smc_proteogenomics/pacbio_analysis_full` and https://github.com/sheynkman-lab/IsoSeq-Nextflow/tree/main
+The roadmap for this is in `/projects/smc_proteogenomics/pacbio_analysis_full` and https://github.com/sheynkman-lab/IsoSeq-Nextflow/tree/main <br />
+Demultiplexing is paused for now after speaking with PacBio represenatatives.
+I am proceeding with grouping disease and wild type samples together and running the pipeline on each to compare. <br />
+The information about which samples are wild type (03, 04, and 05) and which are mutant models (06, 07, and 08) is in the IsoSeq raw data file. <br />
 ```
 sbatch 00_scripts/01_isoseq.sh
 ```